 Telford Lake, Leduc Boat Club

 Originally, the Leduc Boat Club offered rentals and lessons for stand-up paddleboarding, but has since expanded its offerings!
-For summer 2025, the Boat Club offer those paddleboard rentals plus rentals for single and tandem kayaks, or canoes.
-Along with the rentals, the Boat Club operate numerous programs for all ages and skill levels, and “Learn to…” packages for canoeing, kayaking, or SUPing.
+For summer 2025, the Boat Club offers paddleboard rentals plus single and tandem kayak and canoe rentals.
+Along with the rentals, the Boat Club operates numerous programs for all ages and skill levels, as well as “Learn to…” packages for canoeing, kayaking, or SUPing.

 When: May 24-September